Why this matters

 Connecticut cottage food — your questions answered.

-Do I need a license to sell cottage food in Connecticut?
+How much is a cottage food license in Connecticut?

 Connecticut cottage food laws: what is the short version?

 Connecticut requires license before selling cottage food.
 The listed cost is $50.
 The annual gross sales cap is $50,000.
-Connecticut allows online orders, seller delivery for cottage food sellers in the current data.
+Connecticut allows online orders, seller delivery for cottage food sellers.

-Do I need a cottage food license in Connecticut?
+Do I need a cottage food license or permit in Connecticut?

 Yes.
 Connecticut requires license before selling cottage food.
 The listed cost is $50.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.